What is this medication?

 What if I miss a dose?

-What may interact with this medicine?
+What may interact with this medication?

-This medicine may interact with the following medication:
+This medication may also interact with the following:

-- aspirin and aspirin-like medicines including salicylates
+- Aspirin and aspirin-like medications including salicylates

-- certain antibiotics like penicillins, tetracycline, and chloramphenicol
+- Certain antibiotics like penicillins, tetracycline, and chloramphenicol

-- live virus vaccines
+- Live virus vaccines

-- NSAIDs, medicines for pain and inflammation, like ibuprofen or naproxen
+- NSAIDs, medications for pain and inflammation, like ibuprofen or naproxen

-- other cytotoxic agents
+- Other cytotoxic agents

-- retinoids such as isotretinoin and tretinoin
+- Retinoids such as isotretinoin and tretinoin

-- steroid medicines like prednisone or cortisone
+- Steroid medications like prednisone or cortisone

-- sulfonamides like sulfasalazine and trimethoprim/sulfamethoxazole
+- Sulfonamides like sulfasalazine and trimethoprim/sulfamethoxazole

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-What should I watch for while using this medicine?
+What should I watch for while using this medication?